What Your Car Color Says About You—and Why It Matters for Your Wallet

 Stacy Tillilie

 The psychology of color has long been a fascinating, albeit inexact, science.
 Still, most can agree that color has the power to evoke a wide spectrum of emotions, influencing mood and behavior.
 (Some studies have shown that color can affect physical conditions such as heart rate, blood pressure and metabolism, too.)
-Delving deeper into our favorite colors may even provide a glimpse into our personality traits, and extending that psychology to cars suggests why we gravitate toward certain paint colors on dealership lots and showroom floors.
+Delving deeper into our favorite colors may even provide a glimpse into our personality traits.
+And extending that psychology to cars suggests why we gravitate toward certain paint colors on dealership lots and showroom floors.

 Of course, painting personality traits with such a...ahem, broad brush would be like saying a unique masterpiece can be created via painting-by-number.
-When it comes to our preferences for car colors, however, some observations are as clear as black and white—well, with shades of gray and silver, too.
+When it comes to our preferences for car colors, however, some observations are as plain as black and white—well, with shades of gray and silver, too.

-While blue is the most popular color in the world, including in the US, it’s not the most popular car color.
-So, what is the most popular car color?
-White, followed by black and gray/silver.
-In fact, in recent years, these three colors have each taken a turn at the top of the most popular car colors list in the US.
-That begs the question: In a world of kaleidoscopic color, why do we find achromatic paint colors at the end of our car color rainbow?
+While blue is the favored color worldwideincluding in the USsurprisingly, it’s not the most popular car color, according to the BASF 2024–2025 Automotive Color Trends report.
+White carsfollowed by black, silver, and graydominate the roadways.
+In fact, in recent years, these colors have each taken a turn at the top of the most popular car colors list in the US.
+While blue is the top-ranking chromatic color for cars, blue vehicles make up just 9 percent of the market share in the US, compared with white cars holding 34 percent.

 Economics, for starters.